About the Conference

 Shara Barken, Chair of Pediatrics Emory University

-Carl Sharp, Accenture, AI Expert
+Carl Sharpe, Accenture, AI Expert

-James Stevenson, Tech Facilitated CSEA Data Specialist, Childlight
+Kelvin Lay, Tech Facilitated CSEA Data Specialist, Childlight